FBI investigating Trump rally attack as potential act of domestic terrorism

 Trump was showing off a chart of border crossing numbers when the gunfire began after 6:10 p.m.
 Saturday.

-As the first pop rang out, Trump said “Oh” and raised his hand to his right ear and looked at it, before quickly crouching to the ground behind his lectern.
-The people in the stands behind him also crouched as screams rang through the crowd.
+As the first pop rang out, Trump said “oh,” raised his hand to his right ear and looked at it, then quickly crouched to the ground.
+People in the stands behind him also crouched as screams rang out.

 Someone could be heard near the microphone saying, “Get down, get down, get down, get down!” as agents rushed to the stage.
-They piled atop the former president to shield him with their bodies as other agents took up positions on stage to search for the threat.
+They piled atop Trump to shield him with their bodies as other agents took up positions on stage to search for the threat.

 Afterward, voices were heard saying, “Shooter’s down” several times, before someone asked, “Are we good to move?” and “Are we clear?”
 Then someone ordered, “Let’s move.”

-Trump got to his feet moments later and could be seen reaching with his right hand toward his face, which was streaked with blood.
-He then pumped his fist in the air and appeared to mouth the word “fight” twice to his crowd of supporters, prompting loud cheers and then chants of “USA.
+Trump got to his feet moments later and could be seen reaching with his right hand toward his face, streaked with blood.
+He then pumped his fist in the air and appeared to mouth the word “fight” twice, prompting cheers and chants of “USA.
 USA.
 USA.”

-His motorcade left the venue moments later.
+His motorcade left moments later.
 Video showed Trump turning back to the crowd and raising a fist right before he was put into a vehicle.

-When the firing began, “everybody went to their knees or their prone position, because we all knew.
-Everyone becoming aware of the fact this was gunfire,” said Dave McCormick, the Republican candidate for U.S. Senate in Pennsylvania, who was sitting to Trump’s right on stage.
+When the firing began, “everybody went to their knees or their prone position,” said Dave McCormick, the Republican candidate for U.S. Senate in Pennsylvania, who was sitting to Trump’s right on stage.

-As he saw Trump raise his fist, McCormick said, he looked over his shoulder and noticed someone had been hit while sitting in the bleachers behind the stage.
+As he saw Trump raise his fist, McCormick said, he looked over his shoulder and noticed someone had been hit in the bleachers behind the stage.

-Eventually, first responders were able to carry the wounded person out of a large crowd so he could get medical care, McCormick said.
+Eventually, first responders were able to carry the wounded person out for medical care, McCormick said.

-Reporters at the rally heard five or six shots, and many ducked for cover, hiding under tables.
-After the first two or three bangs, people in the crowd looked startled, but not panicked.
-An AP reporter at the scene reported the noise sounded like firecrackers at first or perhaps a car backfiring.
+Reporters heard five or six shots, and many ducked for cover, hiding under tables.
+After the first two or three bangs, people in the crowd looked startled but not panicked.
+An AP reporter described the noise as sounding like firecrackers at first, or perhaps a car backfiring.

-When it was clear the situation had been contained and Trump would not return to speak, attendees started filing out of the venue.
-Police soon told everyone to leave the venue, and Secret Service agents described the site as "a live crime scene.”
+When it was clear the situation was contained and Trump wouldn't return to speak, attendees started filing out.
+Police soon told everyone to leave, and Secret Service agents described the site as "a live crime scene.”

 “I just wish people — tone it down,” he said.
 “Quit trying to find, to blame somebody.
 The blame lies somewhere in the psyche of America.”